Man in court charged with murder of Aberdeen hotel worker - Evening Express

 He is due to appear in court again within the next week.

-Mr McGladrigan was a full-time quality service leader at Chop Grill and Bar in the Sandman Signature Hotel, Aberdeen, where he had worked since it opened last year.
+Mr McGladrigan was a full-time quality service leader at the Sandman Signature Hotel, Aberdeen, where he had worked since it opened last year.

+Speaking after his death, a spokeswoman for the restaurant said: “We are incredibly saddened to hear of the passing of Anthony.

+“He was an amazing and invaluable team member who had been part of the hotel’s journey from the beginning.”